Get Premium Linux eBooks Worth $723 for $15 [Humble Bundle Deal]

-The Linux Geek bundle consists of eBooks from No Starch Press.
+The Linux & BSD Bookshelf bundle consists of eBooks from No Starch Press.
 No Starch Press is a publishing house specializing in technical literature focused on geek, hacker, and DIY subcultures.
 They have some really good books like How Linux Works, The Linux Command Line etc.

-The Linux Geek bundle has books worth $571.
+The Linux and BSD book bundle has books worth $723.
 All of the eBooks can be downloaded in PDF, ePUB and MOBI format.
 Once purchased, you can download the books any time in the future from your Humble Bundle account.
 Books are DRM-free which means you own the book and can transfer it to any device you own.

-Part of your purchase will be donated to Electronic Frontier Foundation (EFF), an international non-profit fighting for privacy, transparency and net neutrality.
+Part of your purchase will be donated to either No Starch Press Foundation or Electronic Frontier Foundation (EFF), an international non-profit fighting for privacy, transparency and net neutrality.
 You can also choose to donate part of the purchase to It’s FOSS as we are partners with Humble Bundle.

 What do you get in the Linux Geek Bundle

 The book bundle is divided into four section and it’s up to you to pay what you want.

 If you pay $1(or more), you get all these eBooks:

 - The Book of Audacity: Record, Edit, Mix, and Master with the Free Audio Editor

 - The Art of Debugging with GDB, DDD, and Eclipse (Recommended for C/C++ software developers)

 - The Artist’s Guide to GIMP: Creative Techniques for Photographers, Artists, and Designers